reboot0-de/se-tools/jsdoc/tutorials/ChatMessage.md

 For that we have `isCommand(cmdName)` and `getCommand(withArgs)`.

 The `cmdName` parameter in `isCommand()` is optional and can be used to check for specific commands.
-If ommitted, this returns true for any command.
+If omitted, this returns true for any command.

 `getCommand()` on the other hand, returns the used command (if any was used) and can even return the commands arguments.
 The `withArgs` parameter defaults to false though.